Scion of Pakistan's Bhutto dynasty throws down gauntlet to PM

 "Like any politician, like the head of any political party we are looking to expand our vote bank, make gains, gain more seats," the 26-year-old said in his hometown of Naudero in southern Pakistan late on Wednesday.

-"And therefore I will be looking to do that in every way possible," said Bhutto, wearing a blue blazer over a traditional white shawal kameez shirt and trousers.
+"And therefore I will be looking to do that in every way possible," said Bhutto, wearing a blue blazer over a traditional white shawal kameez shirt.

 His Pakistan People's Party (PPP) ruled the country from 2008 to 2013, but it became tarnished by a series of confrontations with the powerful Supreme Court over corruption scandals.